nevfromnewyork/ML_SupervisedLearning_DecisionTreeExample/README.md

-# ML Unsupervised Learning -- Decision Tree Example
+# ML Supervised Learning -- Decision Tree Example

 In this example, we will explore a customer credit dataset to find patterns using the DecisionTreeClassifier.